Reviewed by Daniel Mirkovic

 Definition: The insurer’s estimate of the premiums for a specific insurance policy before the policy is purchased.

-Robert was happy with the quote he received from the first company he spoke to.
+Robert was happy with the quote he received from the first insurance company he contacted.

 A quote is an insurance company’s estimate of what they would charge for issuing a new policy.